GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex1_.md

 ### 5. Open your results in QGIS or uMap

 - You can choose to use either QGIS (__Option A__) or [uMap](https://umap.openstreetmap.fr/en/) (__Option B__) for the next part of the exercise.

-> moved to each section because participants cannot do this now: "- Take a look at the detected markings, compare it with your map.
-Which differences can you see?
-Are some markings missing in the Sketch Map Tool results?"

 :::{dropdown} Option A: Open your results in QGIS